MycroftAI/documentation/docs/using-mycroft-ai/customizations/languages.md

 In addition to the above, `mycroft-core` also requires localization, in particular to extract dates and numbers.

-[For more information, have a look at the `lang` directory within `mycroft/util` in `mycroft-core`](https://github.com/MycroftAI/mycroft-core/tree/dev/mycroft/util/lang).
-This is also maintained as a stand-alone repository called [Lingua Franca](https://github.com/MycroftAI/lingua-franca).
+For more information, see the [Lingua Franca Github repository](https://github.com/MycroftAI/lingua-franca).

 Some common files for each language are: